Thursday, March 29, 2012

 Hell Doesn't Exist (Neither Does Heaven)

 Now I admit, my title was a little sensational.
 But what I am suggesting is this: the common conceptions that Christians hold of heaven and hell are not necessarily in operation right now.
 The popular picture of both heaven and hell is actually a blending of a few different "stages" of the afterlife that we've just balled into two simple concepts (in fact, biblical writers sometimes do this as well, only adding to the confusion).
-However, a careful reading of the Bible reveals that the afterlife for both the righteous and unrighteous is in process.
-So if I were going to be completely honest and aboveboard with my title, it should have read "The hell you imagine doesn't exist as of now, neither does heaven".
-While this sounds complicated, the stages are simple and clear-cut: they advance with the greater revelation of Jesus Christ and the gospel.
+However, a careful reading of the Bible reveals that the afterlife for both the righteous and unrighteous is "in process".
+So if I were going to be completely honest and less "click-bait-y" with my title, it should have read "The hell you imagine doesn't exist as of now, neither does heaven".
+While this sounds complicated, the stages are simple and clear-cut: the stages of heaven and hell advance with the greater revelation of Jesus Christ and the gospel.

 Stage 1: B.C.
 (Before Christ)

 In the Old Testament, Sheol (sometimes translated "the grave" or "hell" in our Bibles) represented the place where all the deceased go.
 It is used in reference to the destination of both the righteous (Gen. 37:35, Job 14:13) and the wicked (Prov.
 9:18, Ps.
 55:15, Is.
 5:14).
 While the Old Testament doesn't develop the idea much, Jesus' parable of the rich man and Lazarus actually gives us a vivid illustration.
-Luke 16 tells us that Hades (the Greek version of Sheol) was split into two subdivisions, a place of comfort and a place of torment, with a chasm between.
+Luke 16 tells us that Hades (the Greek version of Sheol) was split into two subdivisions, a place of comfort (sometimes referred to as "paradise" or "Abraham's bosom") and a place of torment, with a chasm between.

 Stage 2: A.D.
 (Anno Domini "In the Year of our Lord")